 101 Pages Posted: 27 Sep 2019 Last revised: 17 Oct 2022

-Prior literature finds that variables that can forecast market returns in sample do not beat historical averages in forecasting market returns out of sample.
-We propose a naïve model averaging (NMA) method, averaging the OLS out-of-sample forecasts and the historical means, that produces mostly positive out-of-sample R2s for the variables that are significant in sample.
-The NMA method is also helpful relative to other more sophisticated methods.
-Surprisingly, more sophisticated weighting schemes that combine the predictive variable and the historical mean do not consistently perform better.
+We propose a naïve model averaging (NMA) method, averaging the OLS out-of-sample forecasts and the historical means, that produces mostly positive out-of-sample R2s for the variables that are significant in sample in forecasting market returns.
+Surprisingly, more sophisticated weighting schemes that combine the predictive variable and historical mean do not consistently perform better.
 With unstable economic relations and a limited sample size, sophisticated methods may lead to overfitting or be subject to more estimation errors.
 In such situations, our simple methods may work better.
 Model misspecification, rather than declining return predictability, likely explains the predictive performance of the NMA method.

 Keywords: out of sample tests, naïve model averaging, market returns, ridge regression